 Serum iron tests may be ordered as follow-up tests when results from a complete blood count (CBC) show that a person's hemoglobin and hematocrit are low and their red blood cells are smaller and paler than normal (microcytic and hypochromic), suggesting iron deficiency anemia even though other clinical symptoms may not have developed yet.

 - Chronic fatigue/tiredness

-A serum iron and other iron tests may be ordered when iron overload (hemochromatosis) is suspected.
-Symptoms of high iron levels will vary from person to person and tend to worsen over time.
-They are associated with iron accumulation and can be similar to those seen with other conditions.
-Symptoms may include:
+Testing may be ordered when iron overload is suspected.
+Signs and symptoms will vary from person to person and tend to worsen over time.
+They are associated with iron accumulation in the blood and tissues.
+These may include:

 - Joint pain

 - Fatigue, weakness

 - Loss of sex drive